 Often, getting analytics-fueled insights out to where an actual business decision can be made is the main challenge.
-McKinsey and others often talk about this unlocking of data as the last mile of the analytics journey.
+McKinsey & Company and others often talk about this unlocking of data as the last mile of the analytics journey.
 I’ve talked about it too, as this video attests.

 The way I see it, however, is that there are three last miles in retail analytics, and a strategic approach to all of them will make data a game-changer for anyone in the industry.

 Most examples of last-mile analytics involve a top-down approach, where you optimize operations from a centralized headquarters that is making decisions for an entire retail operation.

 But the real power comes when, rather than having to rely on a central team for insights and data, people making actual decisions around marketing, finance, and many other functions can control their own last mile and respond to changing business needs.
 Because if there’s one thing we all know with certainty, it’s that business needs will constantly change.

 Undoubtedly, a great deal of business value comes from crossing this last mile at headquarters.
 McKinsey recently estimated that unlocking advanced analytics capabilities across retail could produce over $15 trillion in added value, as the move makes for more efficient advertising targeting, an enhanced ability to determine prime locations for new stores, and the capacity to aggregate all customer data into one central system.